 2550-01 PURPOSE

 The purpose of this Inspection Manual Chapter (IMC) is to define the Construction Inspection Program (CIP) for non-power production and utilization facilities (NPUFs) holding a construction permit and pursuing an operating license under 10 CFR Part 50.
-This CIP will provide reasonable assurance that the design and construction of NPUFs have been completed in accordance with applicable regulations, license requirements, and commitments.
+This CIP will provide reasonable assurance that the final design and construction of NPUFs have been completed in accordance with applicable regulations, license requirements, and commitments.

-Note: Throughout this IMC, the term used to refer to construction permit holder.
+Note: Throughout this IMC, the term “permit holder” is used to refer to a construction permit (CP) holder.
+However, the NPUF CIP may also be applied to construction permit applicants performing safety-significant pre-construction and procurement activities.

 2550-02 OBJECTIVES

-The primary objective of this is to CIP for inspecting construction at NPUF.
+The primary objective of this IMC is to define the CIP for inspecting construction and operational readiness activities at NPUFs holding a CP.
+It may also apply to NPUF CP applicants if safety-significant pre-construction or procurement activities are in progress.

-02.01 Provide reasonable assurance that regulatory requirements and commitments for quality assurance (QA) are included in the design, procurement, and construction of the NPUF.
+02.01 Provide reasonable assurance that regulatory requirements and permit holder commitments for quality assurance (QA) are included in the design, procurement, and construction of the NPUF.

-02.02 Provide reasonable assurance that NPUFs are constructed in accordance with the applicable regulations, quality assurance program, and the NPUF’s licensing basis (Safety Analysis Report (SAR), Construction Permit (CP), ).
+02.02 Provide reasonable assurance that NPUFs are constructed in accordance with the applicable regulations, quality assurance program, and the NPUF’s licensing basis (e.g., Preliminary Safety Analysis Report (PSAR), Construction Permit (CP), and Operating License (OL) application).

-02.03 Verify the effective implementation of the ’s QA program
+02.03 Verify the effective implementation of the permit holder’s QA program.

-02.0 Conduct inspections of Structures, Systems, and Components (SSCs), pre-operational testing, and operational readiness activities to support the issuance of an .
+02.04 Conduct risk-informed inspections of Structures, Systems, and Components (SSCs), pre-operational testing, and operational readiness activities to support the issuance of an OL.

 2550-03 APPLICABILITY

 03.01 This IMC provides inspection program guidance for the NPUF CIP.
 The NPUF CIP applies to all construction activities including design, procurement, fabrication, construction, pre-operational testing, and operational readiness activities.
-Implementation of this IMC will begin at the NRC issuance of the CP and will continue through completion of construction.-
+Implementation of this IMC will begin at the NRC issuance of the CP and will continue through completion of construction.
+It may also apply to NPUF CP applicants if safety-significant pre-construction or procurement activities are in progress.

-03.02 As necessary, archived IMCs, inspection procedures (IP), and temporary instructions (TI) may be re-issued and used to perform the required inspections or reviews of design, licensing, and regulatory issues for the NPUF CIP.
+03.02 As necessary, archived IMCs, inspection procedures (IPs), and temporary instructions (TIs) may be re-issued and used to perform the required inspections or reviews of design, licensing, and regulatory issues for the NPUF CIP.

 03.03 NPUFs will remain within the scope of the Commission's current Enforcement Policy for facilities in the construction phase.